 How to begin

 Contact DOORS.
-We’ll help your congregation set up a sponsorship committee and review refugee profiles.
-Work with DOORS to complete paperwork and communicate with Citizenship and Immigration Canada (CIC).
-Begin fundraising and make a settlement plan, designating tasks among committee members.
-DOORS will provide logistical support to your committee throughout the application and sponsorship process.
+We’ll help your group set up a sponsorship committee and equip you to become sponsors.
+We’ll assist you with completing application forms and communicating with Immigration, Refugees and Citizenship Canada (IRCC).
+DOORS will provide education, mentorship and logistical support to your committee throughout the application and sponsorship process.